stefanheule/graphite/DEVELOPER.md

 only for iterating.

+## Stefan's own API keys (magic password)

+The config page never embeds weather API keys, not even encrypted (this repo is public, and the old XOR-with-md5 scheme was crackable since the magic password's md5 is published in the page).
+Instead, when the API Key field's md5 matches the magic hash and the selected source needs a key, `submit()` opens a popup to `https://secrets.terra0.com/graphite/weather-keys`.
+That page sits behind Google forward-auth (whitelisted to Stefan alone), reads the keys from the core repo's secret-manager, and `postMessage`s them back to the config page, which substitutes the right key and closes the save as usual.
+Other users just type a real API key into the field and none of this triggers.

+Rotating a key is `yarn --cwd secret-manager sm set-secret <KEY> --env prod` in the core repo (keys `GRAPHITE_GOOGLE_WEATHER_API_KEY`, `GRAPHITE_OPENWEATHERMAP_API_KEY`, `GRAPHITE_WEATHERBIT_API_KEY`); nothing in this repo needs to change or be redeployed.

 ## Crashes

 If after adding a new feature, Graphite crashes, it might be because Graphite ran out of memory.
 The resources need at runtime (fonts and icons), and the buffer used by `pebble-fctx` use a lot of memory.